stuw-u/GPUDebugger/README.md

 ### Buffer Viewer
 See a list of `GraphicsBuffer` or `ComputeBuffer` that can be parsed.
 Put the attribute `[GPUDebugAs(typeof(YourStruct))]` before your buffers to track them.
 Once the Load button is clicked, the whole buffer will be downloaded allowing you to preview the fields.
+You can also use the custom type StructureBuffer<T> to make it show up without attribute.
+This custom type provides a bunch of useful methods that are possible because of the type context.

 ![image](https://github.com/user-attachments/assets/7346cba6-be4e-479f-8bdf-42e50e14b82f)

 ### Texture Viewer
 See a list of textures.
 Supports any type inheriting from `Texture` like `RenderTexture`.
-Put the attribute `[GPUDebug]` to make it show up.
 Click on Open to preview the texture.

 ![image](https://github.com/user-attachments/assets/62e1a760-73e6-4c5e-a909-51dbb77eacd1)